-The risks associated with the data content and protocols of RAD-69 and RAD-75 are a subset of those identified for the transactions in XCA.
+5490 The risks associated with the data content and protocols of RAD-69 and RAD-75 are a subset of those identified for the transactions in the ITI XCA Profile.

 29.4.2 Requirements/Recommendations

 The following mitigations shall be implemented by all XCA-I actors.
 These mitigations moderate all high impact risks.